kailinishihira/TravelForum.Solution/README.md

 # _Travel Forum_

-#### _A web app to track bands and the venues where they've performed, 08.25.17_
+#### _A web app to post about the places you have traveled to, 08.31.17_

 #### By _**Lois Choi, Charlie Kelson, Robert Murray, Kaili Nishihira, Michael Woldemedihin**_

 ## Description

-_This web app enables a user to create a post about the places they visited an be able comment on others post_
+_This web app enables a user to create a post about the places they visited.
+Users will also be able comment on others post._

 || Behavior  | Input  | Output  |
 |---|---|---|---|